 You'll need to be able to communicate to your players for various reasons.
 Maybe you want to display a daily message, inform a player of a certain promotion, or send a player a token which they can use to retrieve their password.

-- Messaging through sockets (in-game).
+- Messaging through sockets (in-game) and Push Notifications.

 Messages are used to notify your players with events or information.
-GameSparks includes many native messages such as earning a new achievement, acquiring a new highscore, or losing a position on a Leaderboard.
+GameSparks includes many native messages such as earning a new Achievement, acquiring a new high score, or losing a position on a Leaderboard.
 You can customize these messages or create new ones:

 - Sockets.
 Messages can be sent to your players through sockets, so players only receive them once they're authenticated and in-game, which would be intercepted and outputted to the player using message listeners.

 - Push Notifications.
-Messages can also be sent to your players through push-notifications.
+Messages can also be sent to your players through push notifications.

 - Customized Messaging.
-You can update any of the GameSparks native messages to suit your game and segment the messages depending on the player and display different message entirely.
-You can also format your message depending on OS and include or omit players with a specific OS.
+You can update any of the GameSparks native messages to suit your game and segment the messages depending on the player and display a different message entirely.
+You can also format your message depending on the OS and include or omit players with a specific OS.